-Because personal interests may vary, I give you an overview for you to create your Madeira Island 7-day itinerary exactly as you wish!
-I include the things you absolutely must do and can’t miss on Madeira Island.
-I did not rent a car, but the things to do in your 7-day itinerary can be done with or without renting a car on Madeira Island.
-I will also give you some bonus tips for if you have more than 7 days on Madeira Island, or if you’re a scuba diver!
+Because personal interests may vary, I give you an overview of the best day trips and tours, so you can create your own Madeira Island itinerary for a week or longer!
+I include the tours and excursions you absolutely must do, and can’t miss, on Madeira Island.
+I did not rent a car, but all day trips and tours in this post can be done with or without renting a car on Madeira Island.
+I will also give you some bonus tips for if you’re a scuba diver!

 Half a year later, I returned to Madeira Island for about 10 days.
 I created my own Madeira Island itinerary for a bit longer than 7 days, which included the Madeira West tour, Madeira East tour and nun’s valley on a half a day tour.
 I did two levada walks, the 25 fountains of Rabaçal and the mountain hike to the highest peak of Madeira, from Pico de Arieiro to Pico Ruivo.
 If you book anything through the links provided in this post, I receive a small commission.